Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 basically, the pip or pip3 package manager is usually installed on Ubuntu.

-if you didn't install them.
+BUT, if you didn't install them.

 type in like this :